 How to Get an Apartment in New York Right Out of High School

-Renting an apartment in New York City can be daunting, whether you're fresh out of high school or a seasoned graduate.
+Renting an apartment in New York City can be daunting, whether fresh out of high school or a seasoned graduate.
 Regardless of your starting point, the process remains consistent.
 However, if you begin your search at a tender age, you may need to build everything from scratch.
-Fear not, by following some simple steps, you'll be on your way to becoming a resident - and a rent-paying one at that.
+Fear not; by following some simple steps, you'll be on your way to becoming a resident - and a rent-paying one.

 Find a Job

-It shows that you have the money to pay the rent and a level of responsibility a mature adult will need to live on his or her own.
+It shows that you have the money to pay the rent and the level of responsibility a mature adult will need to live independently.

 Finding a full-time, high-paying gig for someone with limited experience may be difficult.

-The work history should allow you more opportunities if you've worked throughout high school.
+The work history should allow more opportunities if you've worked throughout high school.

 You'll most likely be looking for entry-level jobs, and even though they may not be close to a six-figure salary, you can still find ways to live in the city if you budget and plan accordingly.